 Many of our clients have been approached by people claiming to work for Google.
-They promise that it’s possible to get better “organic” search engine positioning.
-For those not familiar with the terminology, organic search engine positioning is the regular search results offered. it’s not advertising, and it’s not results from Google maps.
+They promise that it’s possible to get a better “organic” search engine positioning.
+For those not familiar with the terminology, organic search engine positioning is the regular search results offered. it’s not advertising and it’s not Google map results.

 What makes this a scam is that people pretend to be Google employees when they are not.
 There is clearly an intent to deceive from the outset, although I suspect that if these calls were ever recorded they probably are not illegal.
 We’d probably find that they follow a clever, carefully scripted introduction that implies or suggests that they are Google employees, but stops short of actually making that claim.

 Google Cold Calling?